MEF-BDA503/pj-yigithakan/index.md

 + @Udacity/R Basics: I watched until "Explore many variables", but I couldn't go through the problem sets yet.

 + @Group Project: Our group is called "error".
-Haki, Þule, Özge and I will work together in our group project.
+Haki, Sule, Ozge and I will work together in our group project.

 ## Week 2 (Oct 10)